Contents

 8. 8.
 FAQ

 Binance AI Pro went into Beta on March 25, 2026.
 It is not the old chat assistant.
 It ships with an isolated AI sub-account, automatic order-routing permission, and a switcher across five large models — ChatGPT / Claude / Qwen / MiniMax / Kimi.
-We spent 30 days running the same strategy through each of the five models in turn and logged every slippage event, latency point, and misorder.
-This page is the verdict — and it is not selling you anything.
+This page illustrates how to run a 5-model shootout: how to compare execution-layer metrics like slippage, latency and misorders by running the same strategy through each model.
+The numbers below are illustrative — they don't represent any specific account's results.

 Published 2026-05-22 by PromptDeck ~14 min read 5,400+ words

-Where we stand: we are a Binance Affiliate Partner, but this article is based on a Pro subscription we paid for ourselves.
-Every "which model is steadier" verdict is a data observation, not a marketing claim.
+Where we stand: we are a Binance Affiliate Partner.
+This is a methodology and evaluation-framework article; the slippage, latency and misorder figures below are illustrative, used to make clear "which metrics to look at and how to compare," and are not the measured results of any specific account.
+Any "which model is steadier" judgment should be confirmed by your own comparison, not taken as a marketing claim.
 Final authority on features, pricing, and regional rules is the official Binance page.
 AI Pro is still in Beta — by the time you read this, the product may already have moved on.

 1. AI Pro is not the old Binance AI #